stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 + validate data against model's data block definitions

-### RunSet

-Each call to CmdStan to runs the HMC-NUTS sampler for a specified number of iterations.
-In order to check that the model is well-specified and the sampler has converged during warmup we run the sampler multiple times, each time using the same random seed for the random number generator and a different offset.
-Each run is one _chain_ and the set of draws for that chain is one _sample_.

-The `RunSet` object records all information about the set of runs:

-- number of chains
-- per-chain call to CmdStan
-- per-chain output file name
-- per-chain transcript of output to stdout and stderr
-- per-chain return code

 ### PosteriorSample

 The `PosteriorSample` object combines all outputs from a `RunSet` into a single object.